 3) What is a background checklist for volunteers?

 A. Sometimes the state or district requires us to perform duties to ensure the safety of our students and community.
 So for example, a TB questionnaire/test is needed to volunteer in the classroom and proper insurance documents need to be on file in the office if you will be driving on a field trip.
-Visit our Background Checklist page for details on what is needed and steps for completion.
+We hope to post content about background checklist soon.